-An OSHA Safety Plan is a written document that describes the process for identifying the physical and health hazards that could harm workers, procedures to prevent accidents, and steps to take when accidents occur.
+A Safety Plan is a written document that describes the process for identifying the physical and health hazards that could harm workers, procedures to prevent accidents, and steps to take when accidents occur.
+Written safety plans can be comprehensive, such as an injury and illness prevention program, or they can be specific to a particular activity, hazard, or piece of equipment.
 The written safety plan is your blueprint for keeping workers safe.
 Many organizations compile their activity-specific safety plans into a single safety manual.

-Federal OSHA and at least 24 states require written safety plans for specific workplace activities and for more than a dozen chemicals.
-Many states require written safety and health plans under workers’ compensation rules.
-Many organizations adopt voluntary safety plans to increase worker productivity, to prepare for special emergencies, and for workplace security.
+Federal OSHA requires written safety plans for more than 2 dozen specific workplace activities and more than a dozen chemicals.
+In addition, many states require some or all employers to develop comprehensive written safety plans or offer workers’ compensation discounts to employers that do so.
+Many organizations adopt voluntary safety plans to prevent injuries and illnesses, increase worker productivity, prepare for special emergencies, and enhance workplace security.

-Out of all of OSHA’s many safety rules, there are 18 for general industry workplaces that require written plans or procedures and 10 written construction safety plan requirements for the construction industry.
-There are also requirements for written safety procedures for 16 hazardous substances listed under Subpart Z of the general industry rules for Toxic and Hazardous Substances, such as asbestos and vinyl chloride.
+Out of all of OSHA’s many safety rules, there are 16 for general industry workplaces that require written plans or procedures and 10 written construction safety plan requirements for the construction industry.
+There are also requirements for written safety procedures for over a dozen hazardous substances listed under Subpart Z of the general industry rules for Toxic and Hazardous Substances, such as asbestos, lead, and benzene.

-Activities or safety programs that require written OSHA safety plans include:
+Activities or safety programs for which OSHA requires a written safety plan include:

-- Hazard Communication (29 CFR 1910.1200(e))—Failure to have a written chemical worker right-to-know plan is a very frequently cited OSHA violation
+- Hazard Communication (29 CFR 1910.1200(e)) plan for facilities where workers could be exposed to hazardous chemicals.
+Failure to have a written hazard communication plan is a very frequently cited OSHA violation

 - Emergency Action Plan and Fire Prevention Plan (29 CFR 1910.38 and 29 CFR 1910.39)